Evaluating the Accuracy of Medicaid Managed Care Provider Directories for Maternal Health Care Providers

-Pregnant women in the United States experience worse pregnancy outcomes than women in any other high-income country, and significant racial and geographic disparities exist.
+Pregnant women in the United States experience worse pregnancy outcomes than women in any other high-income country.
 Maternal health care can improve pregnancy outcomes; however, many pregnant women in the United States lack access to maternal health care.
 Medicaid is the Nation's largest maternal health care payor, financing more than 40 percent of all U.S. births, and many pregnant women enrolled in Medicaid are enrolled in managed care plans.
-This study will use encounter data to evaluate the availability of maternal health care providers to women enrolled in Medicaid managed care.
+This study will review Medicaid managed care provider directories to evaluate the accuracy of information listed for maternal health care providers.

 Announced or Revised | Agency | Title | Component | Report Number(s) | Expected Issue Date (FY) |